zapier/visual-builder/docs/_publish/launch-process/zps.md

 **I am an Administrator or Collaborator for multiple public integrations.
 Can I request access to Zapier Partner Sandbox for each integration?**

 A: Yes, you can request access to Zapier Partner Sandbox for each qualifying integration.
-Write into `partners@zapier.com`.
+Visit the "Manage Team" page in the developer platform for each of your qualifying integrations, and submit the form linked at the top of the page.

 **Can I see who else from my integration team can access Zapier Partner Sandbox?**